kevinburke/buildkite/README.md

     # "example" is the name of your Buildkite org, buildkite.com/example
     [organizations.example]
-    token = "token_for_example_org"
+    token = "buildkite_token_for_example_org"

-    # If your Github org name does not match the Buildkite org name, add
+    # If your Github org name does not match the Buildkite org name, add a
-    # a mapping here - in this case the org is at github.com/example_gh
+    # mapping here - in this case, let's say the Github org that maps to
+    # buildkite.com/example is at github.com/example_gh
     git_remotes = [
-        'example_gh' # github.com/example_gh => buildkite.com/example
+        'example_gh' # This will map github.com/example_gh => buildkite.com/example
     ]

+    # If you have more than one organization, you can add other orgs/tokens
     [organizations.kevinburke]
-    token = "token_for_kevinburke"
+    token = "buildkite_token_for_kevinburke"
 ```

 ### Usage